waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Objective: Victory Road
 **Primary Goal:** Navigate through Victory Road to reach the Pokémon League.

-## A. Victory Road 1F Puzzle Plan
+## A. Victory Road 1F Puzzle Plan 2.0
-**Current State:** The boulder barrier at (10, 13) is closed, blocking access to the western part of the map.
+**Current State:** The boulder barrier at (10, 13) is closed.
+My pathfinder tool is bugged, and my previous plan was based on a flawed assumption.
+**Puzzle Components (from `puzzle_solver_tool`):
+- Boulders: (15, 3), (3, 11), (17, 14)
+- Switch: (18, 14)
+- Barrier: (10, 13)
-**Hypothesis:** The boulder at (6, 17) in the southern area must be pushed onto the switch at (18, 14) to open the barrier.
+**New Hypothesis:** One of the three boulders must be pushed onto the switch.
+The previous attempt with the boulder at (17, 14) failed because the path is blocked by an impassable wall at (16, 14).
-**Current Step:** Navigate to the southern area to position myself to push the boulder at (6, 17) towards the switch.
+**Current Step:** First, I must fix my `gem_pathfinder` tool.
+Once the tool is reliable, I will use it to test the reachability of the other two boulders at (15, 3) and (3, 11).
+This will determine the correct starting point for the puzzle.

 ## B. Archived/Failed Plans
+### Victory Road 1F Puzzle - Attempt 2 (FAILED)
+- **Hypothesis:** The boulder starting at (6, 17) could be pushed to the switch at (18, 14).
+- **Conclusion:** This was incorrect.
+The path is blocked by an impassable wall at (16, 14), which I failed to notice due to a hallucination and a faulty pathfinder.
+This highlights the danger of confirmation bias and the need to trust the map data over intuition.

 ### Victory Road 1F Puzzle - Attempt 1 (FAILED)
 - **Hypothesis:** The boulder at (3, 11) was the first step.
 - **Conclusion:** This was incorrect.
 The area with this boulder is inaccessible until the barrier at (10, 13) is opened.
-My attempts to "hard reset" the map were based on a flawed premise.
-This was an example of confirmation bias.

 # IV.
 Core Gameplay Lessons
 - **Immediate Tool Refinement:** Deferring fixes for critical tools is a major strategic error.
 Faulty tools must be addressed immediately.
 - **Verify Tool Outputs Before Trusting:** A faulty plan is worse than no plan.
 My tools can have bugs, and I must verify their outputs before blindly following them.
-This is especially true after correcting a tool's logic.
-- **Archived Puzzle Solutions:** Puzzles can reset upon re-entering a map.
-Archived solutions may be outdated.
-Always observe the current state of a puzzle before acting.
 - **Trust the Game State:** My own assumptions can be wrong.
 The Game State Information is the absolute source of truth and must be trusted over my memory or intuition.
-- **Break Unproductive Loops:** If a strategy fails repeatedly, it's better to change the approach or goal than to persist in an inefficient loop.
 - **Confirmation Bias:** I must be wary of trying to prove my own assumptions right.
 It's important to trust system warnings and evidence that contradicts my beliefs.
-My attempt to 'hard reset' the Victory Road boulder was a prime example of confirmation bias; I pursued a flawed solution for dozens of turns without first verifying that my initial premise (that the northern boulder was the correct first step) was even correct.
 - **Efficient Debugging:** When a tool fails, the first step should be to add extensive logging/debugging to understand its internal state.
-Trial-and-error fixes are inefficient and should be avoided.
+Trial-and-error fixes are inefficient.
-- **No Premature Documentation:** Do not document an event or status in the notepad until it has been confirmed by the game state.
-Recording intentions as facts is a form of hallucination.

 # V. Archives

 ## A. Completed Puzzles
 ### Victory Road 2F Puzzle
-- **Objective:** Push the boulder from (4, 17) to the switch at (2, 17).
 - **Status:** Complete.
-Barrier at (8, 9) opens with delay.
+Boulder from (4, 17) to switch at (2, 17).

 ### Victory Road 3F Puzzle
-- **Objective:** Solve the floor's puzzle to proceed.
-- **Solution:** The puzzles on this floor were a red herring.
-The true path forward was a secret, unmarked ladder at (3, 1) discovered by exploring an unseen tile.
-This ladder leads to a new area of Victory Road 2F.
-- **Trust System Data Over Intuition:** The system's 'is_in_dead_end_area' flag and 'reachable_unseen_tiles' count are sources of truth.
-If they indicate a path exists, trust them over personal assumptions about being trapped.
-The system may see connections (like through elevated terrain) that are not immediately obvious.
+- **Status:** Complete.
+Secret ladder at (3, 1) was the true path.

 # VI.
 Tool & Agent Ideas
-- **Puzzle Diagnostics Agent:** An agent that takes a description of a failed puzzle and suggests troubleshooting hypotheses (e.g., map reset, hard reset, hidden switch).
-- **Puzzle Strategist Agent:** An agent that takes the output of the `puzzle_solver_tool` (a list of puzzle components) and suggests a logical, sequential plan to solve the puzzle, prioritizing accessible components first.
+- **Puzzle Strategist Agent:** An agent that takes the output of the `puzzle_solver_tool` (a list of puzzle components) and suggests a logical, sequential plan to solve the puzzle.
+This would be the next step after getting a reliable component list.